dmbarbour/wikilon/docs/AwelonLang.md

             | only G contains X             => [F] a T(X,G)
             | otherwise                     => c [T(X,F)] a T(X,G)

 So this optimization looks like: `T(A, T(B, T(C, Eval([C][B][A]function))))`.
 But before we extract the variables, we might perform other optimizations.
-We can heuristically compare `T(X,T(Y,E))` and `w T(Y, T(X, E))` to optimize stack order.
-It seems feasible to disassemble a program into fragments with dependency relationships, perform a topological sort, then reassemble to minimize data shuffling.
-Common subexpression elimination can be performed at the same time.
+We can search for common subexpressions, variables included, and extract those first.
+We can heuristically search equivalencies like `T(A, T(B, E)) == w T(B, T(A, E))`, or we might attempt a topological sort on subexpressions to minimize and simplify data shuffling within the program.

-Static type information can also support optimizations.
+Static type information may also support optimizations.
 For example, if we know our argument is a pair, we might further propagate the elements as independent variables:

         type (A * B) = ∀S. S → S A B
         for E : S (A * B) → S'